ntt-nflex/nflex_connector_utils/README.md

 # Nflex Connector Utils

 This python package provides a suite of tools to produce data structures when implementing resources connector nflex modules.
+See the documentation on [readthedocs.org](http://nflex-connector-utils.readthedocs.io/en/latest/index.html).

 # Installation
 ```sh